v-rajagt/IntuneDocs/intune/fundamentals/guided-scenarios-office-mobile.md

 > [!TIP]
 > Consider making a note of the resources that will be created, so that you can refer to them later.

 ## Step 3 - Apps

+To help you get started, this guided scenario pre-selects the following mobile apps to protect on iOS and Android devices:
+- Microsoft Excel
+- Microsoft Word
+- Microsoft Teams
+- Microsoft Edge
+- Microsoft PowerPoint
+- Microsoft Outlook
+- Microsoft OneDrive

+This guided scenario will also configure these apps to open weblinks in Edge to guarantee work sites are opened in a protected browser.

 Modify the list of policy-managed apps that you want to protect.
 Add or remove apps from this list.

 When you've selected the apps, click **Next**.

 ## Step 4 - Configuration